JShollaj/CognideX-Whitepaper/7-Incentives.md

 To reward Data Analytics Specialists for providing high-quality insights and analyses, enhancing the value of the platform.

 ### Incentive Structure
-- **Quality Insight Bonus:** Specialists who contribute insights that are rated highly for their quality and impact will receive 120 CDGX tokens per approved insight.
+- **Quality Insight Bonus:** Specialists who contribute insights that are rated highly for their quality and impact will receive x CDGX tokens per approved insight.
 - **Platform Privilege Enhancements:** Exceptional contributors will gain access to advanced platform features, early beta testing opportunities, and exclusive community events.
 - **Public Recognition:** Top contributors each quarter will be featured in platform communications, such as newsletters or social media, acknowledging their expertise and contributions
-- **Community Contributor Award:** Specialists who consistently provide constructive feedback and support to others will receive 90 CDGX tokens per month.
+- **Community Contributor Award:** Specialists who consistently provide constructive feedback and support to others will receive x CDGX tokens per month.
 - **Collaboration Bonus:** For leading collaborative projects or initiatives within the community, a bonus of x CDGX tokens will be awarded per project.

 ---